Audrey-me/MovieAPI/readme.md

 - Used to upload initial data to DynamoDB.

 3. services.py:
-- Contains functions to create and manage AWS resources (S3, DynamoDB).
+- Contains functions to create and manage AWS resources (S3, DynamoDB, Lamba function,API Gateway).
 - Includes functions to upload data to DynamoDB.

 4. lambda_function.py: